How To Get Birth Certificate for a Newborn: An Ultimate Guide for Filipinos

 To obtain the Report of Birth (ROB), it is important for the Filipino parent/s to report the birth of their child to the Philippine Consulate or Embassy with jurisdiction over the place of birth.

 Ideally, reporting must take place within 1 year from the date of birth.
-Failure to do so results in late registration of birth which requires additional documentary requirement (see the list of requirements below).
+Failure to do so results in late registration of birth which requires additional documentary requirements (see the list of requirements below).

 When reporting your child’s birth to the Consulate, expect to present/submit the following core requirements: